Wedge vs. Needle

 Once again, just like Willie Higinbotham, Russell doesn’t seek to copyright or patent his work.
-Not only would seeking royalties contradict the hacker ethos revered by these early computer geniuses, but also pertinent is the fact that the system Spacewar is running on is the size of three refrigerators and costs $120,000.
+Not only would seeking royalties contradict the hacker ethos revered by these early computer geniuses, but also pertinent is the fact that the system Spacewar is running on is hardly a consumer product: it’s the size of three refrigerators and costs $120,000.
 Due to its ubiquitous nature and public domain status, the game will end up as the foundation of the entire industry and one of the most copied concepts in video game history.
 It inspires arcade translations such as the first commercial arcade video game, Computer Space, as well as the first vector graphics game Space Wars by Cinematronics and even Atari’s Asteroids.
-The Spacewars concept also materializes in home consoles games for systems like the Atari VCS and Odyssey².
+The Spacewars concept also materializes early on in home consoles games for systems like the Atari VCS and Odyssey².

 Sources (Click to view; inert links kept for historical purposes)